rleal16/An-API-for-Partition-Crossovers/README.md

 ## Exhaustive Recombination

-Both implementation for MaxSAT and NK Landscapes were tested agains the algorithm in `ExhaustiveRecombination.py`, that searches for the set of optimal solutions from a recombination of two parents.
+Both implementation for MaxSAT and NK Landscapes were tested against the algorithm in `ExhaustiveRecombination.py`, that searches for the set of optimal solutions from a recombination of two parents.

 ## MaxSAT